event staff

 Strategic workforce planning is a similar concept as outlined above, however, it looks further ahead.
 Instead of a one to two-year vision, strategic workforce planning looks like three to five years in the future.

-Strategic workforce planning is about anticipating and preparing for future workforce needs and future company growth, while workforce planning is more about managing present and near-future resources efficiently.
+Building a strategic workforce planning capability allows companies to anticipate future workforce needs and prepare for sustained company growth, while workforce planning is more about managing present and near-future resources efficiently.

 Benefits of workforce planning